Signed in as:

 The Community Partnership Initiative is designed to uplift and collaborate with budding organizations and emerging thought leaders who are working to create meaningful community impact.
 Engage Recovery proudly launched this initiative in 2022 supporting two organizations in the inaugural cohort and has since taken a more long view approach walking hand in hand with those desiring a coach and mentor to move ideas to transformative initiatives with tangle results and human stories.
 To learn more about the progress of the Community Partnership Initiative, join our Mailing List.

-Khrecia Holley, founder of Truth2Live: Peer Recovery Services, is a Pitt County native with 19 years in long-term recovery.
-Khrecia is a leading voice in peer-led behavioral health services, with a proven track record of integrating lived experience into systems-level change.
-Her journey began by breaking new ground as the first Peer Support Specialist for the Lenoir, Greene & Wayne County Recovery Treatment Court, where she pioneered peer support pathways within the justice system.
-She later advanced as a Forensic Peer Support Specialist, reinforcing her expertise at the intersection of legal systems and behavioral health.
+With 19 years in long-term recovery, Khrecia is a leading voice in peer-led behavioral health and systems change across North Carolina.
+She made history as the first Peer Support Specialist for the Lenoir, Greene & Wayne County Recovery Treatment Court, pioneering pathways for peer integration within the justice system.
+Her work later expanded as a Forensic Peer Support Specialist, deepening her impact at the intersection of behavioral health and legal systems.

 RaSheeda Waddell, founder of ATELIER D'AMOUR, among many talents holds certification in teaching Mental Health First Aid (MHFA) and is a Myers-Briggs Type Indicator (MBTI) practitioner.
 In response to the increased acuity in suicidality in the Black Community, RaSheeda sought to offer FREE Mental Health First Aid trainings to anyone who is interested.
 Engage Recovery is elated to support RaSheeda in this effort!